 - Day 5 – On the fifth day, implantation is considered complete.
 The embryo is developing vigorously.

-- Day 6 – The growing embryo triggers the release of human chorionic gonadotropin (hCG) into the blood stream.
-This is a hormone that is produced by the syncytiotrophoblast, the specialised cells which will form the placenta later on
+- Day 6 – The growing embryo triggers the release of human chorionic gonadotropin (hCG) into the bloodstream.
+This is a hormone that is produced by the syncytiotrophoblast, the specialized cells which will form the placenta later on

 - Day 8 – More hCG is released into the blood, as fetal development continues and the placenta begins to function.

-- Day 9 – By this time, the levels of the hormone hCG, are high enough in the blood stream to be detected.
+- Day 9 – By this time, the levels of the hormone hCG, are high enough in the bloodstream to be detected.
 You may take a home pregnancy test today.
 If the test is negative, it could still be a false negative.
 Wait for another two days and take the test again.
-The blood test for beta HCG is much more relaible and is usually done about 10 -12 days after blastocyst transfer.
+The blood test for beta HCG is much more reliable and is usually done about 10 -12 days after blastocyst transfer.